 We then used a museum-approved consolidate, which filled under the lifted layers,

 and also filled chunks which fell out during the stripping process, acting as both a glue and fill.
-Several coats of oil paint were applied to match the image and his recollection (middle and far left above).
+Several coats of silver base coats of oil paint were applied, shown left, before the star was added to match the image and his recollection (middle and far left above).

 For a longer process posting, continue reading below: